 When a person dies without a valid will or insufficient planning in place, one of the heirs, a legal relative, or a close friend of the decedent must petition the probate court to be named the estate administrator.
 The court will issue Letters of Administration and the administrator must manage and distribute the assets according to the state’s intestacy laws.
 Given that the estate administration process can become complicated if disputes arise among the beneficiaries, it is crucial to have proper legal representation.

 At Loew Law Group PLC, we routinely work with executors and administrators to ensure that they fulfill their fiduciary duties and that the interests of beneficiaries are protected.

-At times, a party may challenge the validity of a will during the probate proceeding in what is known as a will contest.
+At times, a party may challenge the validity of a will during the probate proceeding in what is known as a will contest or contesting probate.
 Generally, the grounds for contesting a will include:

 - Lack of testamentary capacity